Books

 Written with Andi Argast, James Brennan, Nabil Echchaibi, Drew Hornbein, Shamika Klassen, and Samira Rajabi

-March 2022, Media Enterprise Design Lab
+March 2022, Media Economies Design Lab

 During the second half of 2022, MEDLab led seven communities to explore together the needs, ethics, and challenges of emerging decentralized technologies.
 What began as an errant search for practical tools became an exploration of ritual, relationship, and poetics.
 This fully illustrated, 80-page zine compiles reflections and learnings from the Sacred Stacks cohort.